madhavanpallan/WikiDoc/README.md

 In Proceedings of Competition Track of Workshop W-19 Reasoning and Learning for Human-Machine Dialogues (DEEP-DIAL20) of the Thirtieth Conference on Association for the Advancement of Artificial Intelligence at AAAI Conference, 2020.
 Feel free to reach out for feedback, queries and suggestions to authors (Email:madhpallan@gmail.com).

+Recipient of travel grant for the workshop from AIJ (Artificial Intelligence Journal).
+Special thanks to the committee members of DEEPDIAL'20, AAAI2020 (Dr. Srivastava and Team)

+Acknowledgement:- Dr. Biplav Srivastava for continuous encouragement.